15 Mistakes That Are Ruining Your Frozen French Fries

 Instructions are tailored for optimal results with that specific type of fry.
 Skipping them may lead to over or undercooked fries.

 Trust the creators of your frozen fries.
-They’ve tested cooking times and temperatures.
+They’ve tested cooking times and temperatures to perfection.
 By following their lead, you’re more likely to enjoy fries with the best possible texture and flavor, just as they intended.
+So next time, glance at those instructions before tossing the package.

 7. Seasoning Too Early or Too Late